 Today’s VPNs come with a wide range of VPN protocols created for various purposes.
 Some of them put your privacy and security first, while others deliver fast performance.
 We’re talking about a whole slate of VPN protocols, such as OpenVPN, WireGuard, L2TP, and more.

-Depending on which VPN application you use, you’ll easily get to switch to a new protocol.
-That's done by visiting the VPN’s settings panel and choosing another protocol.
+Depending on which VPN application you use, you’ll easily get to switch to a new protocol by visiting your VPN's settings panel.
 It’s that easy and can be one of the easiest answers on how to bypass VPN blocks.

 In terms of VPNs, ports are used by different protocols to dictate the way your incoming and outgoing data is handled.
 By closing a port, you stop the flow of information, which is one of the possible ways to restrict access to VPN applications.

-In this manner, you can bypass VPN blocks using a different port.
-Here's more info.
+In this manner, you can make a VPN undetectable using a different port.
+Here's more info on which ports to use in your VPN application:

-There are other types of software to consider using for VPN-blocking websites.
+There are other types of software to consider to bypass blocked VPNs.
 All of these are designed to grant you anonymity, and they manage to do that via different types of technology.
 Here’s a helpful overview.

 SSL and SSH tunneling are two methods of routing your traffic over different types of encryption connections.
 Even though they require some manual configuration, your VPN provider should be happy to assist you in setting up these custom systems of encryption.
 Here's more info.